BlueBrain/BioExplorer/ARCHITECTURE.md

 ## What next?

-[Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) is currently the main platform used by the Blue Brain Project to visualize different types of data including morphologies, surface meshes and volumes.
-Currently, [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) has plug-ins for visualizing simulated electro-physiological activity of point neuron and full compartmental models of large scale circuits up to the size of a mouse isocortex, diffusion tensor imaging data, large volumes.
+_BBBE_ is currently the main platform used by the Blue Brain Project to visualize different types of data including morphologies, surface meshes and volumes.
+Currently, _BBBE_ has plug-ins for visualizing simulated electro-physiological activity of point neuron and full compartmental models of large scale circuits up to the size of a mouse isocortex, diffusion tensor imaging data, large volumes.

-The _BBBE_ application is built on top of a fork of [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) 1.0.0 , the Blue Brain rendering platform.
+The _BBBE_ application is built on top of a fork of _BBBE_ 1.0.0 , the Blue Brain rendering platform.
 The _BBBE_ uses the underlying technical capabilities of the rendering platform to create large scale and accurate 3D scenes from Jupyter notebooks.

 New developments will now focus on additional scientific use-cases, and new rendering engines ([Filament](https://github.com/google/filament) and [OptiX](https://developer.nvidia.com/rtx/ray-tracing/optix) 7.0).